mariaauslander/capstone_fall20_irrigation/README.md

 	- ARCH is 'InceptionV3', 'ResNet50', 'Xception', or 'ResNet101V2'
 	- EPOCHS is number of epochs to run (50 is default)
 	- BATCH is batch size (default is 32).
-	- AUGMENT is True or False (whether to use data augmentation). (augment is not supported as of now)
+	- AUGMENT is true or false (whether to use data augmentation). (augment is not supported as of now)
 	- PERCENT is the portion of dataset to be used for training and validation
-	- TEST is True or False (whether to run evaluation on the test set with the trained model at the end)
+	- TEST is true or false (whether to run evaluation on the test set with the trained model at the end)
 	- DOWNSAMPLE is to pick datasets which has been downsampled. `50/50`, `10/90`, or `no`.
 	- For example, ```python train_supervised.py -a InceptionV3 -e 50 -b 32 -g False -p 1```
 1. Confirm the results on [W&B dashboard](https://wandb.ai/taeil/irrigation_detection)